 - Symptoms you're experiencing, including any that may seem unrelated to hearing loss, fluid discharge or other ear-related symptoms

-- Relevant events that may be related to your ear problems, such as a history of ear infections, recent injuries or recent air travel
+- Relevant events that may be related to your ear problems, such as a history of ear infections, recent ear injuries or head traumas, or recent air travel

 - Medications, including any vitamins or supplements you're taking